SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 The *FillArray* and *FillArrayWithColumn* functions now support history sets.

-Both functions now accept a datetime that will be applied to all values passed in the parame­ter set.
+Both functions now accept a datetime that will be applied to all values passed in the parameter set.

 > [!NOTE]
 > Contrary to setrow, it is not possible to specify multiple datetime values for different parts of the parameter set.